-Hotel Tonight now lets you upgrade to a suite for 50% off
+HotelTonight now lets you upgrade to a suite for 50% off

 Kaspersky Lab releases free antivirus software in global push

-The benefit to travelers are obvious – everyone who stays in a hotel wants a bigger room or suite, and it’s not always the easiest to get.
-Usually only the highest tier loyalty program members score free suite upgrades, and most hotels are reluctant to dish out suites for anything other than full price.
+The benefits to travelers are obvious — everyone who stays in a hotel wants a bigger room or suite, and it’s not always the easiest to get.
+Usually only the highest-tier loyalty program members score free suite upgrades, and most hotels are reluctant to dish out suites for anything other than full price.

 This upgrade feature also can be tremendously valuable to hotels.
 Properties can generate additional revenue by upselling suites that would otherwise be empty or unsold.
 It also gives hotels a chance to show off their best rooms with the hopes that travelers will like them so much that next time they’ll just pay for them upfront.